Quattro04/my-portfolio-nuxt2/content/blog/2021-06-30-syncedvods-for-twitch-chrome-extension.md

 };
 ```

-If we run the extension, it should return server time every second:
+If we run the extension, it should log time returned from server every second:

 ![Websockets intro](/img/sockets.jpg "Extension receives server response")